-Sometimes my tree huggin’/modern day hippie/socially conscious food chain principals pay off.
+Sometimes my tree-huggin’/modern-day-hippie/socially-conscious-food-chain principals pay off.
 Oh sure it means I’m not a talking head for big buckets of margarine.
 There’s no “I’m a WalMart Mom” banner in my blog footer and no associated cheques in my mailbox, but that’s an end result I can live with.
 Instead, on occasion, we receive delightful packages from like minded folks who believe that what we put in our carts are the grocery store makes a difference.

 Our household is Ocean Wise, Green Palm, Fair Trade, and as GMO-Free, Organic, free-range, humane, and local as possible.
 We compost and our little garden is pesticide and herbicide-free.
 We currently boycott all Nestle products due to their stance on water rights.
 This week I started researching Shade Grown options that eliminate the need to level rain forests and destroy habitat for the creatures who dwell in them, in particular birds.
 I try not to get on my high horse about the ethics behind what we eat, but on this day I think it’s an important conversation to have.
 Every little bit counts.
 The decisions we make about our food effects everyone down the supply chain, so I do my best to make wise choices.

 When Ottawa’s Camino offered to send “a box of Camino love” I had no idea how deep their product list has become in just a few short years.
 Gorgeous chocolate products in its many forms, including the baking chocolate we used in this recipe, cocoa, hot chocolate mixes, chocolate bars, coconut, sugar, and now coffee.
 Chocolate, sugar, and coffee are often referred to as ‘the dirty three’due to the unfair pricing structure traditionally associated with these products that keep those who grow and harvest the product, largely in 3rd world countries, in poverty.
 Thanks to ethically-minded folks like Camino, that is slowly changing and every dollar you put behind that effort makes a difference.

 The other reason is my six-year-old step-daughter, Camille.
 We spend a great deal of time together in the kitchen, she is endlessly curious about food and nutrition, hell one day she might even eat a fruit… or a vegetable!
 (Don’t’ get me started.)
 So I make the effort and do the research and change as conditions change because I know the choices I make affect her future.

-After spending hours over recipe books she selected this sexy little torte, heavy on the chocolate but surprisingly icing-free.
+After spending hours pouring over recipe books she selected this sexy little gluten-free chocolate torte, heavy on the chocolate but (surprisingly) icing-free.
 Made with whipped egg whites it has a light, frothy texture and a deep, rich chocolaty taste.
-Just because it’s ethical and organic doesn’t mean it has to taste like cardboard!
+Just because it’s ethical, gluten-free and organic doesn’t mean it has to taste like cardboard!

-1/2 cup (salted) butter
+1/2cup (salted) butter

 1 tablespoon leftover espresso